 Gokyo Lake Trek – Cho La Pass- Everest Base Camp

 A 16-day trek to the footstep of the world’s highest mountain, Mount Everest, could be anyone’s dream vacation.
-If you looking for a trek of a lifetime and explore the adventures and beauty of Khumbu region, Gokyo Lake-Cho La Pass-Everest Base Camp Trekking is not to be missed.
+If you looking for a trek of a lifetime and explore the adventures and beauty of the Khumbu region, Gokyo Lake-Cho La Pass-Everest Base Camp Trekking is not to be missed.

 This trek gives you the most spectacular view of the highest peak in the world, a chance to preserve and cherish memories.
-It gives you chance to explore and visit the world’s highest national park, Sagarmatha National Park, also known as Khumbu region.
+It gives you chance to explore and visit the world’s highest national park, Sagarmatha National Park, also known as the Khumbu region.

-You will get to see many traditional villages with unique culture and monuments through the route.
+You will get to see many traditional villages with unique cultures and monuments through the route.
 The hospitality and socio-cultural lifestyle of the locals will make your trek worthwhile and keep you coming back for more.

 The spring and month of March give you the chance to explore the blossom of rhododendron and pine forest trails.
-Since the warmer days are ahead you will also get a chance to get a glimpse of wildlife there like the red panda, musk deer, snow leopards, mountain goats and other mountain animals.
+Since the warmer days are ahead you will also get a chance to get a glimpse of wildlife there like the red panda, musk deer, snow leopards, mountain goats, and other mountain animals.

 Highlights of Gokyo Lakes Trek – Cho La Pass- Everest Base Camp